TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/HowTo/BackendModule/ThirdlevelModules.rst

 Third-level modules / module functions
 ======================================

-.. versionchanged:: 12.0
-   Previously, module functions could be added to modules such as :guilabel:`Web > Info` or :guilabel:`Web > Template` via the now removed global :php:`TBE_MODULES_EXT` array.

-   These are now registered as third-level modules with the backend module configuration API.

 Third-level modules are registered in the extension's :file:`Configuration/Backend/Modules.php` file, the same way as :ref:`top-level <backend-modules-toplevel-module>`